orhansonmeztr/GenFlix-AB-Test/README.md

 ## Results & Analysis

-The `analysis.ipynb` notebook has all the findings of the analysis.
-It contains the calculation of the click-through rates, the Chi-Squared test, and certain charts that indicate the difference in the performance between the two groups.
+The findings from the statistical analysis are detailed in the `analysis.ipynb` notebook.
+The notebook includes the calculation of click-through rates, confidence intervals, the multi-stage hypothesis testing process, and visualizations to illustrate the performance differences.
+The analysis concludes with a data-driven business recommendation on which persona to deploy based on both statistical significance and strategic brand alignment.